Laser Therapy: Providing Pain Relief for Dogs & Cats

 Medication is not the only treatment option we offer at our Old Town animal hospital to manage your pet’s pain and help them heal.
 For years, pet laser therapy has proven to be an effective solution for a number of acute and chronic conditions, from arthritis to skin lesions.
 We’re always striving to make our patients as comfortable as possible during their appointments, and laser therapy can be a very relaxing, soothing experience for your companion.
-Our therapeutic Class IV K-laser is one of the most advanced lasers in use today, and we are extremely pleased to be able to offer this service to improve your pet’s quality of life.
+Our therapeutic Class IV K-laser is one of the most advanced lasers in use today, and we are extremely pleased to be able to offer this service to provide pain relief for dogs and cats.

 How Pet Laser Therapy Works

 Laser therapy is a non-invasive, pain-free procedure that requires no drugs or sedation to be performed.
 Red and near-infrared light is transmitted through a cylindrical hand-held device, and penetrates deep into the tissues and muscle to treat areas in need of healing.
 The light particles stimulate cell production, which results in a healing effect.
 Laser therapy ultimately does four things: